 The result of poor maintenance coordination is less than optimum plant performance with a growing maintenance backlog and productivity running as low as 35%.

 Modern CMMS companies are focusing on these areas as a direction for future development:

-By the nature of the job, maintenance workers spend most of their time outside the office - fixing machines and taking care of buildings.
-Making the CMMS available right there on their mobile phone is a great benefit.
-With a mobile interface to the CMMS, the technician can record what they are doing as they are doing it, recording pictures of the work and requesting help onsite.
+Maintenance workers spend most of their time outside the office fixing machines and taking care of buildings.
+Making the CMMS available in the field on their mobile phone is a great benefit.
+With a mobile interface to the CMMS, the technicians can record what they are doing as they are doing it, recording pictures of the work and requesting help onsite.

-Many established CMMS companies make products that are very difficult to use - the interface hasn’t changed since the late 1990’s, and many exotic features have been added to the product.
-Newer CMMS companies often try to simplify the maintenance process and to make the software easy to use without needing a thick manual.
+Many established CMMS companies make products that are very difficult to use.
+The interface hasn’t changed since the late 1990’s and many unnecessary, complicated features have been added to the product.
+More innovative CMMS companies often try to simplify the maintenance process and to make the software easy to use.

-The majority of CMMS projects that fail, fail because it is too difficult and time consuming to enter data into the system.
-The next frontier in CMMS design is in designing fast ways to enter data into the system.
-For example, Maintenance Assistant took on this challenge by designing an application called "SpareTime".
-This program lets a technician enter CMMS data by walking through the facility and taking pictures.
-A full asset hierarchy can be built in a 2 hour walk through the location.
+The majority of CMMS projects that fail, do so because it is too difficult and time consuming to enter data into the system.
+The next frontier in CMMS design centers around designing intuitive, efficient ways to enter data into the system.

-Older CMMS systems are all based on a downloadable piece of software, which needs to run on a server at the client company.
-New CMMS companies are mostly focused on providing a private CMMS system for their clients which runs online.
-The fact that the CMMS-maker takes care of all the IT, security and backups appeals to many maintenance teams - this hosting model is becoming more popular.
+Older CMMS systems are based on a downloadable piece of software, which needs to run on a server at the customer’s company.
+New CMMS companies are mostly focused on providing a private CMMS system for their clients which runs online in the cloud.
+The fact that the CMMS provider takes care of all the IT, security, and backups appeals to many maintenance teams.

-If you are interested in learning more about CMMS systems, then have a look at these other webpages:
+If you are interested in learning more about CMMS systems, then have a look at these other informational pieces: